Why successful people wake up early. 5 business leaders who start their day before 6am

 Starting early helps them lead their day instead of reacting to it.

-Why even one early morning can give you a mental advantage
+Why even one early morning a week can give you a mental advantage

 The meaning behind early hours

-You do not have to wake up at 4 am every day to become successful.
+You do not have to wake up at 4 am every day to clear your mind.
 That is not the point.
 The point is what these early hours represent.
 Silence.
 Intention.
 Direction before distraction.
 A moment where your mind belongs to you and not to the world.
 Even once a week, or once a month, these early hours can help you think clearly, organise your thoughts, plan your next steps, and build a more intentional life.

 A discipline that shapes your day